JavierAlbert/Reinforcement_Learning/README.md

 Simplest Q-learning example where agent learns to go the the right extreme of a 1D state space.

 ## 02_2Dmaze.py
 A 2 dimensional maze where the agent learns to find the exit point while avoiding the "bad squares", still using basic Q-learning tables.
+Maze environment credits to Abhishek Nandy and Manisha Biswas.

 ## 03_Sarsa.py